BurlingtonCodeAcademy/jsah-june-2021-notes/week-5/session-10/Overview.md

 # Thursday 7/8/2021
 Tonight we started by talking about GitHub pull requests and pushed our Guess-the-Number projects for their initial review.
+We discussed arrays in detail and reviewed a few frequently used methods.

 ## Reading & Homework